laterahl/csc-user-guide/docs/cloud/pouta/connecting-to-vm.md

 images may use the root account directly or a completely different username.

+!!!
+Tip
+    For modern versions of **Windows** (`Windows 10 Fall 2018 build update` or newer), the `ssh` command is installed by default in PowerShell.
+    For older versions, you need to install it yourself or use Putty.

 Instead of specifying the path to the key to use for the SSH connection each time, you can use an *SSH agent*.
-To use a *SSH agent* in your local Linux or Mac OS X machine, start a shell and run the following
+To use a *SSH agent* in your local **Linux** or **Mac OS X** machine, start a shell and run the following
 commands:

     ssh-agent /bin/bash
     ssh-add ~/.ssh/keyname.pem

 Now you should be able to connect to the public floating IP of your VM in cPouta (or VM local IP in case of ePouta) using SSH without the need of specifying the key:

     #for cPouta VMs